Theatre Arts

 Our Degree Programs

 Undergraduate students can major or minor in theatre arts.
-Graduate students can pursue a master’s or doctorate.
+Graduate students can pursue master’s degrees.

 Students in a play